jooter/excercise-weather-service/issues.md

 # Issues to be investigate

-## Wind speed from two web api are very different
+## Wind speed from two web api are very different.

+From Weather Stack, wind spead is 20 km/h.
+From Open Weather Map, wind speed is 3.2 km/h.
+Even wind direction degree are very different.
+I have verified timestamp, unit and localtion.
+I could not find anyone else asking this problem from googling.

 ```
 // from weatherstack
 {